-(a) In General.
+- (a) In General.
 Pleadings or other papers relative to a case shall be filed in the Clerk's office, 450 E Street, Northwest, Washington, D.C.
 20442-001, either in person, by mail, by third-party commercial carrier, or by electronic filing.
 See Rule 37(b)(2).
-Documents submitted online must conform to the "Guidelines for Electronic Filings of Pleadings" available on the Court's website.

-(b) Filing in Person.
-If a pleading or other paper is filed in person, such filing shall consist of delivery to a member of the Clerk's office during normal business hours.
-See Rule 9(e).

-(c) Filing by Mail.
+Documents submitted online must conform to the "Guidelines for Electronic Filings of Pleadings" available on the Court's website. - (b) Filing in Person.
+If a pleading or other paper is filed in person, such filing shall consist of delivery pursuant to Rule 9(e). - (c) Filing by Mail.
 If a pleading or other paper is filed by mail, such filing shall consist of depositing the pleading or other paper with the United States Postal Service, with no less than first-class postage prepaid, properly addressed to the Clerk's office.
-If a pleading or other paper is filed through a third-party commercial carrier, such filing shall consist of delivery to the commercial carrier for delivery within 3 calendar days.

-(d) Time of Filing.
+If a pleading or other paper is filed through a third-party commercial carrier, such filing shall consist of delivery to the commercial carrier for delivery within 3 calendar days. - (d) Time of Filing.
 Pleadings or other papers shall be deemed to have been filed on the date they are delivered to the Clerk's office under subsection (b) or on the date they are mailed or delivered to a commercial carrier under subsection (c).
-See Rules 37(b)(1) and 39(e).

-(e) Non-Compliant Pleadings.
+See Rules 37(b)(1) and 39(e). - (e) Non-Compliant Pleadings.
 If any pleading or other paper is not filed or offered for filing in compliance with these rules or an order of the Court, the Court may issue an order to show cause, dismiss the proceeding, or return the proffered pleading or paper on its own motion or the motion of a party.
-See Rule 37(b)(1).
+See Rule 37(b)(1). - (f) Pro Se Filings.
+A pro se filing is a filing that is made by a person on his or her own behalf and that is not signed by at least one counsel who is participating in the case.
+See Rule 38(a).
+Pro se filings must include a statement indicating whether the filer is currently represented by designated military or other counsel.
+A person who is represented by counsel may make a pro se filing only if leave to file is granted by the Court for good cause shown.
+To establish good cause, a person who is represented by a counsel who has entered a notice of appearance must explain why representation by that counsel is inadequate.
+The Court and its employees cannot give legal help or advice to any person.
+A person making a pro se filing must follow all the Court's Rules of Practice and Procedure.

-[Amended September 20, 1999, effective October 1, 1999; amended October 25, 2005, effective January 1, 2006; amended September 30,
+[Amended September 20, 1999, effective October 1, 1999; amended October 25, 2005, effective January 1, 2006; amended September 30, 2022, effective October 1, 2022; amended March 9, 2023, effective March 9, 2023]